-This problem usually results from having the video output set past the limits of the monitor.
+This problem usually results from having the video card output set past the limits of the monitor.
 You will need to boot Windows in Safe Mode.
 To do this, reboot the controller.
-As Windows begins to boot, hold down <F8> and select Safe Mode.
+As Windows begins to boot, hold down <F8>.
 You should now be able to reset the video driver to lower settings.
-Try setting the resolution to 800 × 600 and the refresh rate to 60 Hz.
+Try setting the resolution to 640×480 and the refresh rate to 60 Hz.
 Once you reboot, you can raise these values again, using the test option in Windows.
-These settings are accessible by clicking Adjust screen resolution in the Appearance and Personalization category of the Control Panel.
+These settings are accessible through the Advanced tab of the Display item in the Control Panel.
 Alternately, you can try a different monitor, preferably a newer and larger one.